simonom/PyCHAM/README.md

 Welcome to the PyCHAM repository.
 Funding has been provided from the [EUROCHAMP-2020 research project](http://www.eurochamp.org).
 Please contact Simon O'Meara (simon.omeara@manchester.ac.uk) with any issues, comments or suggestions.

 PyCHAM is an open-access computer code (written in Python) for simulating aerosol chambers.
+It is supplied under the GNU General Public License v3.0 which is provided in its repository.

 The code is controlled via a graphical user interface (gui).
 To initiate the gui please follow the steps below: